edgedb/edgedb/docs/guides/migrations/guide.rst

 Now, there is another option besides simply typing ``populate migration`` that allows you to look at and handle the suggestions every step of the way (in the same way the CLI does today), and this is what we are going to have some fun with.
-You can see `the original RFC <rfc_>`_ for this if you are curious.
+You can see `the original migrations RFC <rfc_>`_ if you are curious.

 It is *very* finicky compared to the CLI, resulting in a failed transaction if any step along the way is different from the expected behavior,